jdesbonnet/experiments_with_k-Wave/README.md

 # experiments_with_k-Wave

-Temporary Git repository as I experimetn with using k-Wave.org with octave.
+Temporary Git repository as I experiment with using k-Wave.org and octave.